SyncfusionExamples/syncfusion-react-grid-component-in-nextjs/Connecting_to_Next_js_server/README.md

 2. Click again to sort descending

 ### Routing
-1. Click the **View Appointment Details** button in the template column of Grid.
+1. Click the **View Appointment Details** button in the template column of the Grid.
-2. This will navigates to the appointment details page.
+2. This will navigate to the appointment details page.

-## Full Documentation
+## Reference

 Detailed, step-by-step directions are available in the [user guide](https://ej2.syncfusion.com/react/documentation/grid/data-binding/next-js-server).